 It may seem simple if your only experience with books is reading them, but designing the cover for a book is actually a complex and in depth process that demands a special kind of creativity, focus, and market research.
 If you’re the designer for a new bestselling book cover, you’ll need to pay careful attention to typography, text placement, and color scheme, not to mention selecting the perfect background image and placing the title in the best location.
-A good book cover will instantly engage the viewer by using visual elements to provide subtle hints about the book’s themes without giving away too much of the story, but instead hints at the themes and mood of the text.
+A good book cover will instantly engage the viewer by using visual elements to provide subtle hints about the book’s themes without giving away too much of the story.

 What does it take to get your design work on the cover of the next hit novel?
 There’s a lot that goes into it, so if you want to learn how to design book covers, you’ve come to the right place.
-We talked to four well-established designers to find out all of the best tips and tricks when it comes to learning how to design book covers.
-Michel Vrana, Anna Green, Martin Hinze, and Steven Attardo have designed covers for books for a diverse list of successful authors like Anthony Trollope, Jeanette Winterson, Virginia Woolf, Alain Badiou, and Ian McEwan.
-Read on for their insight on the process of creating the perfect book cover design, no matter what the assignment.
+We talked to four well-established book cover designers to find out all of the best tips and tricks when it comes to learning how to design book covers.
+Michel Vrana, Anna Green, Martin Hinze, and Steven Attardo have designed book covers for a diverse list of successful authors including Anthony Trollope, Jeanette Winterson, Virginia Woolf, Alain Badiou, and Ian McEwan.
+Read on for their insights into the process of creating the perfect book cover design, no matter what the assignment.

 Then I let things stew.
 I try to get this first part of the process done early enough so that the background thought process is fully stoked and working away.
 That way, while I’m working on the execution phase of other covers, I’m still thinking about these nascent ones.